Docs Menu

 Before you create an index that uses the embeddedDocuments type, review the 2,100,000,000 index objects limit and other Atlas Search limitations.

-Atlas Search stops replicating changes for indexes larger than 2,100,000,000 index objects, on a replica set or single shard, where each indexed embedded document counts as a single object.
+Atlas Search stops replicating changes for indexes larger than 2,100,000,000 index objects per partition, on a replica set or single shard, where each indexed embedded document counts as a single object.
 Using the embeddedDocuments field type can result in indexing objects over this limit, which causes an index to transition to a Stale queryable state, and may result in stale results.
+If you create an Atlas Search index for a collection that has or will soon have more than 2.1 billion index objects, you must use the numPartitions option or shard your cluster.

 The exact number of index objects can vary based on the rate of document changes and deletions.
 The Search Max Number of Lucene Docs metric provides the upper bound of the current number of index objects across all indexes per replica set or shard.
 You can approximate the expected number of index objects in a single index by doing the following: